Skip to content

 Step 5: View Traces and Logs

-Access CloudWatch Dashboard
+Access the Amazon CloudWatch dashboard

 Navigate to the GenAI Observability dashboard to view end-to-end request traces including agent execution tracking, memory retrieval operations, code interpreter executions, agent reasoning steps, and latency breakdown by component.
 The dashboard provides a service map view showing agent runtime connections to Memory and Code Interpreter services with request flow visualization and latency metrics, as well as detailed X-Ray traces for debugging and performance analysis.